Hospitality and Event Management

 Competitor Limit: 2 Teams of 1-3 members

-- Team members will take the online objective test collaboratively at the local school at the designated time prior to the State Leadership Conference.
+- Team members will take the online objective test individually at the local school at the designated time prior to the State Leadership Conference.

 - A proctor will administer the event using a prescribed set of instructions by a person other than the FBLA chapter adviser.
 The proctor can be another staff member, such as the technology coordinator, guidance counselor, or teacher.

-- The state office will email chapter advisers the instructions as well as the logon and password information prior to the testing dates.
+- The state office will email chapter advisers the instructions as well as the login and password information prior to the testing dates.

-- Team members may use their own cordless calculators; however, no graphing calculators, phones, or other memory storage devices are allowed.
+- No calculators, phones, or other memory storage devices are allowed.

-- Top 8 teams with the highest test scores will be scheduled for the performance component of the event.
-The order of performance will be drawn at random by an impartial person at the state office and announced prior to the conference.
+- The top 5 teams with the highest test scores will be scheduled for the performance component of the event at the conference.

 - Members of the five(5) finalist teams meet for instructions thirty (30) minutes before each team’s scheduled performance.
 Team members will not be sequestered.

 - Teams receive a role-play scenario twenty (20) minutes prior to their scheduled event time.
 Judges receive a copy of the role-play scenario along with suggested questions to ask during each performance.